QAMinn2468/Ladybugs/README.md

 ## Credits

 Slack @Rodrick[FEND] made an excellent video, which I used as a base.
-In addition I was inspired by a fellow GwG FEND student's GREEN ladybugs (name unknown), and modified my ladybugs and Player as a result using Paint 3D. https://yoursammich.github.io/classic-arcade-game/ - is my favorite version to date, and inspired me to push and create the heart to gain 1 life.
+In addition I was inspired by a fellow GwG Udacity FEND student's GREEN ladybugs (name unknown), and modified my ladybugs and Player as a result using Paint 3D. https://yoursammich.github.io/classic-arcade-game/ - is my favorite version to date, and inspired me to push and create the heart to gain 1 life.